gitter-badger/Standards-Documentation/08-javascript.md

 ### Standard libraries

-The following libraries MUST be used:
+The following libraries SHOULD be used:

 1. *jQuery*